 How to Use Donor Drive (create your own online fundraising page)

 Meet our 2021 Miracle Child Champion Joella Migliori from Lewisberry

 When Joella was born, she was diagnosed with VACTERL Association, a series of birth defects including one that affected her heart.
-Joella has 15 surgeries before she was six months old and continues to need the services of Penn State Children's Hospital including physical therapy, speech therapy and vision services.
+Joella has 15 surgeries before she was six months old and continues to need the services of Penn State Health Children's Hospital including physical therapy, speech therapy and vision services.
 She also has a feeding tube.

 Today, Joella is doing well although she has to be extra careful due to COVID-19.
 When we asked her what she wants to do one day soon she said "I can't wait for indoor activities like hockey games."

 #CMNHershey purchased the pediatric ambulance that transported Joella to the hospital.
 Her medical journey continued with the support of CMN-funded machines used during one of her open-heart surgeries.
 CMN also supports the Child Life and Music Therapy programs, which have helped Joella during her many hospitalizations.
 Watch Joella's video story.

 Meet Kennedy from Harrisburg